1) Why do we have representative government in most democracies?

 46) How does the principle of 'Universal Adult Franchise' work in the Indian democracy?

-Answer: (i) In practice, universal adult franchise means that everyone should have one vote and each vote should have equal value.
+- In practice, a universal adult franchise means that everyone should have one vote and each vote should have equal value.

-(iii) Citizens differ from one another in many ways; some are rich, some are poor; some are highly educated, some are not; some are kind, others are not so kind.
+- Citizens differ from one another in many ways; some are rich, some are poor; some are highly educated, some are not; some are kind, others are not so kind.
 But all of them are human beings with their own needs and views.
-That is why, all of them deserve to have an equal say in decisions that affect them.
+That is why all of them deserve to have an equal say in decisions that affect them.